Student support

 LBGTQ+ support

 Young people have a lot to think about growing up.
 Exploring their sexual orientation or gender identity should be a positive experience for all young people, including lesbian, gay, bisexual and trans young people.
-Staff who work with young people play a crucial role in helping young people make sense of these new experiences and creating an environment where young people feel able to be themselves completely.
+Staff members who work with young people play a crucial role in helping young people make sense of these new experiences and creating an environment where young people feel able to be themselves completely.

 What does each letter mean?LGBTQ+ safe school poster